 - From bamboo – harvesting from bamboo is done by breaking the bamboo with your hands or a sharp object and carefully removing the contents.

 - From natural reeds – open the top of the reed by nipping the edge and peeling it open.
-This are some of the easiest to open and thus a very favorable option.
+These are some of the easiest to open and thus a very favourable option.

-iii.
-From wooden blocks – wooden blocks are built in a way that you can just disassemble them by simply lifting each, one after the other.
-First remove the rubber band holding them together, disassemble the blocks which are normally between 6-10.
+- From wooden blocks – wooden blocks are built in a way that you can just disassemble them by simply lifting each, one after the other.
+Firstly, remove the rubber band holding them together, and disassemble the blocks which are normally between 6-10.
 If the trays are stuck, use a screwdriver to lift them up.
 When reassembling, ensure the cocoons are centrally placed in the gaps before pushing the trays back onto each other.

 - From cardboard – opening cardboard tubes is done similarly to that of reeds.
 Just nip the top with your nail and peel the paper will by itself unravel.

-If you find exposed or undeveloped larva, these are bees that have not yet fully matured.
+If you find exposed or undeveloped larvae, these are bees that have not yet fully matured.
 Keep them in a guard bug and store them a bit longer occasionally checking in.

 - Bee harvesting comb or any similar object available.

 - Flat screwdriver and any other household appliances that may be applicable.